Azure/intro-to-intelligent-apps/labs/00-setup/README.md

 4. In the deployments section, we can make sure that we have one of each of the required models available.

+**NOTE:** Please take extra care to make sure the correct version of each model is deployed.

 ![Alt text](images/deployments.png)

-You can see above that we have a *completions* model `gpt-35-turbo` and an *embeddings* model `text-embedding-ada-002`.
+You can see above that we have a *completions* model `gpt-35-turbo` with version `301` and an *embeddings* model `text-embedding-ada-002` with version `2`.
 If you have both of these, then you're good to go.
 If not, click on the **+ Create new deployment** link and follow the steps to create two deployments.
 Ensure that one model deployment uses `text-embedding-ada-002` and the other uses a completions model such as `gpt-35-turbo`.

 Make a note of both the **deployment name** and the **model name** for each of the two deployments.